Flossing can make all the difference.

 Farther is better...(eh-hem)

 You guessed it, it’s not.
-We need to delineate hyper-mobility from truly flexible.
-Truly flexible means your tissue is pliable/elastic/ hydrated and ready to pounce.
-So many studies show us that over-stretching tears our tissue, the next day the body has repaired itself over night by laying down scar tissue fibers and then you feel tight again.
+We need to delineate hyper-mobility from true flexibility.
+Truly flexible means your tissue is pliable/elastic/ hydrated and ready to take action (meaning tissues can shorten, lengthen, coil, recoil, glide, slide, twist, rotate etc).
+Many studies show us that over-stretching tears our tissue; overnight the body has repaired itself by laying down scar tissue fibers causing increased tightness and feeling stiff.
 Oy!
-Beyond that, wherever you are super mobile, the body will try to find balance by creating restrictions (scar tissue) nearby to stabilize: that’s the nagging neck pain, or achy hip.
+Beyond that, wherever you are super mobile, the body will try to find balance by generating restrictions (dense fascia / scar tissue) nearby to stabilize: that’s the nagging neck pain, or achy hip.
 Once tissues around the joints are overstretched, they act more like an overused rubber band.
-Dr. Helene Langevin of Harvard Medical, has some things to say about this.
+Dr. Helene Langevin formerly of Harvard Medical, has some things to say about this.

 Say it with me…Pan-dic-u-lation

-Pandiculation is the act of naturally contracting while you stretch, like yawning, most animal species do this especially when moving from a restful to more awake state (ponce-ready!).
+Pandiculation is the act of naturally contracting while you stretch, like yawning, most animal species do this especially when moving from a restful to more awake state (pounce-ready!).
 We are borrowing this idea of contracting while elongating and applying it to the body in an organized, conscious fashion.
-Want to get on the floor and stretch like animals stretch with me?
+Want to get on the floor and stretch like animals stretch?
 Yes, please.

 Flossing has a built in safety net.

-The kind of stretching we do stays out of the joints (where we generally become hyper-mobile), we work with shorter ranges of motion and we work with active effort.
-We get into the belly of the tissue (think the depths of your hamstring, quads, or traps—imagine them strong and elastic, springy) and we don’t hang out in the end range of motion where micro tearing usually occurs.
+The kind of “stretching” we do stays out of the joints (where we can become hyper-mobile), we work with shorter ranges of motion and we work with active effort.
+We get into the belly of the tissue (think the depths of your hamstring, quads, or traps—imagine them strong and elastic, springy) and we don’t hang out in the end range of motion where micro tearing and/or joint instability usually occurs.
 Read our Mind Body Green article on safe stretching.

 For tight & super flexy types.